 After a comprehensive literature review and several panel discussions an American Society of Clinical Oncology (ASCO)-EAU-American Urological Association (AUA) multi-disciplinary expert panel made recommendations regarding the use of tissue-based PCa biomarkers.
 The recommendations were limited to five commercially available tests (Oncotype Dx, Prolaris, Decipher, Decipher PORTOS and ProMark) with extensive validation in large retrospective studies and evidence that their test results might actually impact clinical decision-taking.
-The selected commercially available tests significantly improved the prognostic accuracy of clinical multi-variable models for identifying men who would benefit of AS and those with csPCa requiring curative treatment, as well as for guidance of patient management after RP.
-Few studies showed that tissue biomarker tests and MRI findings independently improved the detection of csPCa in an AS setting, but it remains unclear which men would benefit of both tests.
-Decipher[®] test outcome has been associated with presence of intraductal/invasive cribriform carcinoma but retains independent value in multi-variable analysis.
-Since the long-term impact of the use of these commercially available tests on oncological outcome remains unproven and prospective trials are largely lacking, the Panel concluded that these tests should not be offered routinely but only in subsets of patients where the test result provides clinically actionable information, such as for instance in men with favourable intermediate-risk PCa who might opt for AS or men with unfavourable intermediate-risk PCa scheduled for RT to decide on treatment intensification with hormone therapy (HT) [247].
+The selected commercially available tests significantly improved the prognostic accuracy of clinical multi-variable models for identifying men who would benefit from AS and those with csPCa requiring curative treatment, as well as for guidance of patient management after RP.
+Few studies showed that tissue biomarker tests and MRI findings independently improved the detection of csPCa in an AS setting, but it remains unclear which men would benefit from both tests.
+Decipher® test outcome has been associated with presence of intraductal/ invasive cribriform carcinoma but retains independent value in multi-variable analysis.
+Since the long-term impact of the use of these commercially available tests on oncological outcome remains unproven and prospective trials are largely lacking, the Panel concluded that these tests should not be offered routinely but only in subsets of patients where the test result provides clinically actionable information, such as, for instance, in men with favourable intermediate-risk PCa who might opt for AS or men with unfavourable intermediate-risk PCa scheduled for RT to decide on treatment intensification with hormone therapy (HT) [271].
+Since then, data from a RCT including 215 patients with intermediate risk PCa randomised to two different radiotherapy doses, and with a median follow-up of 12.8 years, showed that a Decipher® test indicating high risk showed to be prognostic for disease progression (HR: 1.12), biochemical failure (HR: 1.22), distant metastasis (HR: 1.28) and PCSM (HR: 1.45) [272].
+However, as the endpoint was secondary, and the study was designed for a completely different purpose, the recommendations remain unchanged until the findings have been confirmed.